sgmurphy/wordpress-plugins/social-pug/readme.txt

 == Changelog ==
 This changelog is for Hubbub Lite.
 Here is [the changelog for Hubbub Pro](https://morehubbub.com/changelog/).

+= 1.34.0 =
+* May 14, 2024
+* New: An option to show/hide button labels on desktop and mobile on the Inline Content Tool.
+Also available as an argument via the [hubbub_share] shortcode.
+* Improvement: Better compatibility with WP Rocket.
+* Improvement: Better compatibility with Cloudflare's Rocket Loader.
+* Fix: Clearing WP Rocket's cache clearing sometimes caused an error on hosts with PHP Warnings turned on.
+* Fix: Better compatibility with PHP 8.x.
+* Fix: Hubbub no longer includes a SPAN if the sharing tools are inactive or not enabled for the current post type.
+* Fix: Fixed an issue with share counts saving properly.
+Thanks Daniela!

 = 1.33.2 =
 * March 27, 2024